-At the Albuquerque Cat Clinic, we believe that surgery does not have to be a traumatic event.
+At Albuquerque Cat Clinic, we believe that surgery does not have to be a traumatic event.
 We take every step possible to ensure your cat is comfortable during any surgical procedure.
-Before the surgery takes place we will recommend blood work for kitty’s under age 7, but we require blood work for kitty’s over age 7.
+Before the surgery takes place we will recommend blood work for cats under age 7, but we require blood work for cat aged 7 or older.
 This can help us determine any underlying health risks.
 We will not perform any surgical procedure or use any kind of sedation without first thoroughly examining your cat.

-Every patient undergoing surgery is placed on a machine that monitors his or her heart rate and rhythm, blood oxygen levels, temperature and respiration.
+Every patient undergoing surgery is placed on a machine that monitors his or her heart rate and rhythm, blood oxygen levels, and blood pressure.

 All invasive surgical procedures are performed in a surgical suite using autoclave-sterilized instruments and proper sterile technique.